-In November 2009, we entered into a supply agreement with Johnson Matthey Inc., or JMI, pursuant to which JMI has agreed to supply us with all of the KP201 necessary for clinical trials and commercial sale for a price equal to JMI's manufacturing cost and to provide process optimization and development services for KP201.
-In exchange, we issued shares of our common stock to JMI, provided that the commercial supply arrangement for KP201 would be exclusive to JMI in the United States and agreed to pay JMI royalties on the net sales of KP201/APAP, if approved by the FDA.
+In November 2009, we entered into a supply agreement with Johnson Matthey, Inc., or JMI, pursuant to which JMI has agreed to supply us with all of the KP201 necessary for clinical trials and commercial sale for a price equal to JMI's manufacturing cost and to provide process optimization and development services for KP201.
+In exchange, we issued shares of our common stock to JMI, provided that the commercial supply arrangement for KP201 would be exclusive to JMI in the United States and agreed to pay JMI royalties on the net sales of Apadaz, if approved by the FDA.
 The percentage royalty rate ranges from the high teens at low volumes to the mid-single digits at higher volumes.

 We are responsible for all costs of any KP201 manufactured during a specified validation process for KP201.
-After completion of the validation process, but prior to the commercial launch of KP201, JMI will manufacture the registration batches of KP201 at a price to be negotiated.
-Failure to agree upon this pricing would result in JMI supplying the registration batches to us free of charge and we would pay JMI an additional royalty payment on such batches.
-The percentage royalty rate ranges from the low teens at low volumes to the low single digits at higher volumes.
-After the commercial launch of KP201/APAP, JMI will manufacture and supply KP201 at a price equal to JMI's fully allocated manufacturing cost.
+After completion of the validation process, but prior to the commercial launch of KP201, JMI will manufacture batches of KP201 at a price to be negotiated.
+Failure to agree upon this pricing would result in JMI supplying these batches to us free of charge and we would pay JMI an additional royalty payment on such batches.
+The percentage royalty rate ranges from the low teens at low volumes to the low single digits at higher volumes and is additive to any minimum royalty we may owe JMI on such batch.
+If there is a commercial launch of Apadaz, JMI will manufacture and supply KP201 at a price equal to JMI's fully allocated manufacturing cost.